Other Licenses & Endorsements in New Mexico

 Shuttle buses not only come in a variety of styles and sizes, but are used in many different ways.
-If you're driving 16 or more people, you'll need to obtain a CDL, along with a passenger or other endorsements.
-Check with the potential employer to find out what's needed.
+If you're driving 16 passengers or more, you'll need to obtain a CDL, along with a passenger or other endorsements.
+Check with the New Mexico MVD or your potential employer to find out what's needed.

 Those interested in becoming a chauffeur need only have a current, basic New Mexico driver's license.

 To drive a taxi, you simply need to have a valid, standard New Mexico driver's license.